mars0i/pasta/doc/notes/functionalMASON.md

 scheduler--if say, you're just `take`int from a lazy sequence of model states--it's the scheduler that makes the UI window repaint.  cf. page 24 of the v.19 manual.
 (You make this happen by calling Display2D.reset().)

 Unless it's possible to manually step the scheduler or something like that.

+Well this may be possible with Schedule.step().
+Note thogh it will only do anything if there are things registered on the schedule.

 ## Is it necessary to extend SimState?